xzhseh/stlc-in-a-week/README.md

 Exercises are in the corresponding file in `src/exercises` directory.
 Though handout may not be available yet, you can still try the exercises in future day(s), and I've included detailed comments above each exercise.

-There will be NO hidden tests throughout this tutorial, every test is available in `tests` directory, feel free to check them out.
+There will be no hidden tests throughout this tutorial, every test is available in `tests` directory, feel free to check them out.

-Regarding tests for different days, typically you could ensure you have passed all the tests by running following command, just to remember to use the correct day.
+Regarding tests for different days, typically you could ensure you have passed all the tests by running following command, just remember to use the correct day.

 ```bash
 cargo test --test <specific day>